jamesburns-rts/teamwork-cli/README.md

 # Teamwork CLI
 Command line interface for Teamwork

-This is useful for repetitive time entry into the Teamwork system.
+This is useful for repetitive time entry into the Teamwork system: https://www.teamwork.com/time-tracking

 ## Installation

 Clearly this depends on nodejs and npm.
-After that, clone this repo and run npm install.
+After that, either clone this repo and run `npm install`, or run `npm install teamwork-cli`.

 This also depends on _your_ teamwork API key and URL.
-The url is the base of your teamwork website, for example https://rtslabs.teamwork.com.
+The url is the base of your teamwork website, for example https://mycompany.teamwork.com.
 The API key can be found by:

 1. Go to Teamwork
 2. View your profile